-In 2019, about 61% of surveyed laboratories that reported eGFR used the recommended four-parameter MDRD Study estimating equation to calculate eGFR.
+In 2019, more than half (61%) of surveyed laboratories that were reported eGFR used the recommended 4-parameter MDRD Study estimating equation to calculate eGFR.

 College of American Pathologists

 2006-2007, annually from 2010-2013, and then 2017 and 2019 (cross-sectional) for chemistry survey.